![]() |

 CDs Sampled: Castle Music (UK - 2005), Repertoire (Germany), Sundazed (USA), Sanctuary (USA - 2005), Strange Days (Japan)

-LP Comments: The Polydor (German and UK) LPs have a heavier and grittier feel vs. the Decca (USA).
-The European LPs are also mixed differently - For example, the USA version's "My Size" has cool, wandering guitar parts and a slightly longer intro.
-"What Are We Doing Here?" on the European versions has a different vocal and a more acoustic sound.
+LP Comments: Most of the Polydor LPs have a heavier and grittier feel vs. the Decca (USA).
+The Polydor LPs are also mixed differently (except South Africa) - For example, the USA version's "My Size" has cool, wandering guitar parts and a slightly longer intro.
+"What Are We Doing Here?" on the Polydor versions (except South Africa) has a different vocal and a more acoustic sound.
 There are also some less noticeable remixing parts of the album.
+The 2007 Italy (Earmark) LP appears to be based on the USA mix of the album and is not only sonically excellent, but has very high quality vinyl.

 This album is a "tough call" since its sort of a "mix and match" situation.
 I like the grittier sound of the European versions - but also like some of the mix variations on the USA version.
 I give a slight vinyl quality edge to the Polydor (Germany).
 However, the Polydor (UK) LP is better than the German LP sonically (the German version sounds slightly duller in comparison).
 The Decca (USA) <sonically> sounds fine too, with the various differences noted above.
 The Australia copy sounds inferior to any of the other pressings I've heard - but has a nice, laminated cover.